sclabs/sccms/README.markdown

 License Information
 -------------------

-SCCMS is released under the terms of the GNU General Public License.
+SCCMS is released under the terms of the GNU General Public License, the full text of which is available in `GPL`.
 For details, please visit <http://www.gnu.org/licenses/gpl.html>.